alchemy-swift/alchemy/Docs/13_Commands.md

 Often, you'll want to run specific tasks around maintenance, cleanup or productivity for your Alchemy app.

-The new `Command` interface makes this a cinche, allowing you to create custom commands to run your application with.
+The `Command` interface makes this a cinche, allowing you to create custom commands to run your application with.
 It's built on the powerful [Swift Argument Parser](https://github.com/apple/swift-argument-parser) making it easy to add arguments, options, flags and help functionality to your custom commands.
 All commands have access to services registered in `Application.boot` so it's easy to interact with whatever database, queues, & other functionality that your app already has.

 ## Writing a custom Command